AdrianFranc0/Active-Directory-Home-Lab/README.md

 <h2>Description</h2>
-Project consists of building a network envirnment and setting up a virtual machine using Oracle virtual Box.
+Project consists of building a network enviornment and setting up a virtual machine using Oracle virtual Box.
 In this Lab we are building our knowlage on how windows and active directory works.
 We will also be configureing and running a powershell.
 Within the Virtual Windows 10 machine it will have many users in the enviornment, emulating a work setup/enviornment.
 <br />